Understanding the 83(b) Election and Restricted Stock

 How The 83(b) Election Can Effect The Taxation of Restricted Company Stock

 Companies can award their employees with various forms of equity compensation.
 One of the most common forms is Restricted Stock.
-There are two main types of Restricted Stock, Restricted Stock Awards (RSA) and Restricted Stock Units (RSU).
+There are two variations of restricted shares; Restricted Stock Awards (RSA) and Restricted Stock Units (RSU).

 Restricted Stock Awards